-A Rapid Development approach leveraged through Serverless is not widely understood in the broader architecture community.
-Adrian Cockroft has produced really informative talks on the subject.
+Many don’t understand how to use a Rapid Development approach in Serverless.
+Even in the broader architecture community.
+Adrian Cockroft has produced excellent talks on the subject.
 This short six minute video is a great example of one:

-So what is Rapid Development with Serverless and why as an Architect is it an important to understand it as a concept/option in comparison to traditional methods?
+What is Rapid Development with Serverless?
+And why as an Architect is it an important to understand it compared to traditional methods?

-In conclusion, the Rapid Development Approach using Serverless is based around providing teams access to useable building blocks built on principals of interoperability, abstraction, optimised ops and costs that is best leveraged in a continuous development style workflow.
-This workflow will change how the industry thinks sbout software and will ultimately help evolve it towards a Serverless-First industry.
+And they can leverage it in a continuous development style workflow.
+This workflow will change how the industry thinks about software.
+And will ultimately help evolve it towards a Serverless-First industry.